The Champawat Tiger killed more than 400 people in a four year span until finally the British got serious about hunting it down.

 It was later discovered that the Champawat Tiger had broken teeth, leaving her unable to hunt her usual prey, giving credence to Corbett’s theory.

 There is some dispute about the terrifyingly high figures related to tiger deaths in India in the early 1900s.
-Contrary to popular belief, tigers do not only hunt at night, they are “opportunistic” predators who hunt even when the sun is out.
+Contrary to popular belief, tigers do not only hunt at night — they are “opportunistic” predators who hunt even if the opportunity presents itself during the daytime.
 Nor do they have an inherent tendency to leave humans alone.
 Some evidence has shown that tigers generally wait to attack people who are bending over (farming, picking something up, or even defecating) and are therefore at their most vulnerable.

 Corbett tracked his quarry to near the village of Champawat.
 When he arrived, he found all of the residents boarded up inside their homes.
 No one had dared venture outside for five whole days.